What Is Childhood Insomnia

 Therapy can often be an effective treatment for children of any age whose insomnia is caused by personal stressors or normal development.

-Being staunch about bedtime routines, bedtimes, the sleeping environment, and personal habits before bed for children of any age is also an effectively used method of limiting external factors that cause insomnia.
+Being staunch about bedtime routines, bedtimes, the sleeping environment, and personal habits before bed for children of any age is also an effective method of limiting external factors that cause insomnia.
 This includes making sure rooms are dark and quiet, baths before bed, essential oils, no food before bed, and a consistent routine in the hour before bedtime.
 With younger children, you have direct control over such things.
 With teenagers, you have less direct control but largely have much say and influence over promoting healthy bedtime factors.

 Consulting with your pediatrician about potential medical reasons for the insomnia, such as obstructive sleep apnea in your child, medications causing problems, or medical related side effects of getting older (hormones, growth spurt pains, etc.)